 After saving the world, PokéTrainer Little Joseph has nothing to do and wants to test out your programming skills, and hence you have been asked to solve this PokéTest problem set by Little Joseph.

-Little Joseph will give you two integers x and y and his desire base b, and he wants to do something weird to these two integer.
+Little Joseph will give you two integers x and y and his desired base b, and he wants to do something weird to these two integers.
 He wants you to convert x and y into base b then add them up in that base.
 However, he does not allow you to carry over the number when you add.

 For example, if x = 29, y = 33 and b = 5,

 Little Joseph wants you to convert x and y into base 5 to get x = 104 (b5) and y = 113 (b5).